OSC/ondemand/apps/dashboard/README.md

 It should be noted here that any Ruby module installation needs configured with `--enable-shared` flag to be compatible with the Ruby running on the webnode.

-To build run `bin/setup` from within this directory.
+Now build run `bin/setup` from within this directory to fetch all the dependencies and compile.

 ```
 # advanced users may not need to configure bundle.
 Container users must do this.